Exercise 1.1#

 where \(i\) is the stator current and \(k_a\) is a proportional constant characteristic for the motor.
 In addition,

-where \(v\) is the induced voltage and \(k_v\) is a proportional constant.
+where \(v\) is the induced voltage of the motor and \(k_v\) is a known proportional constant.

 Let the input voltage \(u\) be the control signal and \(\theta\) be the output.